-Use the vmps reconfirm global configuration command to change the reconfirmation interval for the VLAN Query Protocol (VQP) client.
+Use the vmps reconfirm global configuration command on the switch stack or on a standalone switch to change the reconfirmation interval for the VLAN Query Protocol (VQP) client.
 Use the no form of this command to return to the default setting.